-Personally, I loved it.
-I love learning about investing, though, which is what majority of this book is about.
+Personally, I loved it the Unshakeable book.
+I love learning about investing, though, which is what the majority of this book is about.
 So, if you’re not interested in learning about that (I can’t imagine why anyone wouldn’t be interested in learning about how to better their financial future,) then I wouldn’t suggest picking this book up.

 Mutual vs. Hedge vs. Index

 If you’re going to understand investing, you’ll need to understand the difference between these three types of investment funds.
 I was very unfamiliar with the precise differences in all of them before reading this.

 Mutual Fund – “A public fund available to anyone.
 In most cases, they are actively managed by a team who assembles a portfolio of stocks, bonds, or other assets and continuously trade their holdings in hopes to beat the market.”

 Hedge Fund –“A private fund available to only high-net-worth investors.
 The managers have complete flexibility to bet on both directions of the market.
 They charge hefty management fees and share the profits.”